YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 is a consideration.
 For example if `GCD(a,b,c)` holds, which  means that `c` is the GCD of `a` and `b`, then `GCD(b,a,c)` also holds.
 It could helpful to distinguish a commutative implementation of `GCD` from a non-commutative implementation, the latter of which can be used to define the former.
-Alternative solutions exist for almost every relation name defined in this project: they are all written down and tested and only the pleasant ones are kept in the final source code and the rest are left in the commit history.
+For each relation name, usually several alternative implementations were written down and tested, but only the most pleasant one was kept in the final source code and the rest were left in the commit history.

 ## History